onespacemedia/cms/docs/pages.rst

 As you can see, this will create a Page type named 'Content' with a textarea named 'content'.
 In addition to our custom field, we will have the following fields:

 * Title
-* URL Title (which will automatically populate as you type into the Title field)
+* Slug (automatically populated as you type into the Title field)
 * Parent page selector
 * Publication date
 * Expiry date